FAMILY: Be Together

 - Catch up with thank-you notes

-- Prepare meals together & take turns selecting
+- Prepare meals together or

-Who doesn’t like to listen to a story?
+FAMILY STORY TIME: Who doesn’t like to listen to a story?
 Whether you choose to read the life of a saint, an Easter story, the Chronicles of Narnia, the latest Diary of a Wimpy Kid or something else, set a time each day when devices are turned off and everyone listens in.
 Do you have big kids?
 Take turns being the reader.
 (Don’t have a book, there are free online digital books available through your local library or Kindle)

 RESPOND TOGETHER: Another diocesan webpage offers a great listing of ways to Pray and Act https://diolc.org/social-concerns/